-\ Choose from the following: POL 102, POL 103, POL 221

-▲ Choose from the following: HIS 221, HIS 222, HIS 223
+Choose from the following: POL 102, POL 103, POL 221 ▲ Choose from the following: HIS 221, HIS 222, HIS 223

-- < If completed Elementary Language 1, must also complete Elementary Language 2 of the same language.
+- ▲ Choose from the following: HIS 221, HIS 222, HIS 223 < If completed Elementary Language 1, must also complete - Elementary Language 2 of the same language.
 If completed Elementary Language 2, must also complete Intermediate Language 1 of the same language.
-If completed Intermediate Language 1, no other language need be taken. - ★ Local observations beyond college classroom required Must earn grade of B or higher for SUNY New Paltz - School of Education Must earn a C or higher
+If completed Intermediate Language 1, no other language need be taken. - ★ Local observations beyond college classroom required Must earn grade of B or higher for SUNY New Paltz - School of Education - ✤ Must earn a C or higher